Why Can’t I Tan? – Everything You Need To Know

 Use Sunscreen

-The first thing you need to do when trying to tan with fair skin is use sunscreen.
-You will only land up with sunburn if you try to tan without sunscreen, and in some cases, a sunburn might turn into a tan, but you cannot rely on this, as burning really does just damage your skin.
+The first step when trying to tan with fair skin is to use sunscreen.
+You will only end up with sunburn if you try to tan without sunscreen.
+In some cases, a sunburn might turn into a tan, but you cannot rely on this, as burning really does just damage your skin.

-Wearing SPF 30 with fair skin will allow you to tan, and it will protect your skin from burning.
-This helps to reduce the amount of damage done, and it also helps to prevent peeling.
+Wearing SPF 30 with fair skin will allow you to tan while protecting your skin from burning.
+This helps reduce the amount of damage done and also prevents peeling.

 Build Your Tan Slowly

 When it comes to a tanning bed, the time you spend tanning is much less.
-Your first session in a tanning bed should only be between 2-3 minutes long, increasing your tan by 1 or 2 minutes the next time you tan.
+Your first session in a tanning bed should last between 2–3 minutes, increasing your tan by 1 or 2 minutes the next time you tan.

 Slow and steady is the best way to develop a tan on fair skin, so you need to be patient enough to do this.